 As a result, many of us struggle with a sluggish metabolism, low energy, and creeping weight gain.
 When people think about increasing their activity levels, they often assume it means spending hours in the gym or forcing themselves into long exercise routines that they don’t enjoy.

-But here’s the good news: staying active doesn’t have to mean structured gruelling workouts in artificial gym environments.
-In fact, small, effortless movements throughout the day—known as Non-Exercise Activity Thermogenesis (NEAT)—can make a huge difference to your overall health.
-In some cases, these daily movements burn more calories than a single workout session, simply by keeping your metabolism active all day long.
+But here’s the good news: staying active doesn’t have to mean structured, gruelling workouts in artificial gym environments.
+Small, effortless movements throughout the day, known as Non-Exercise Activity Thermogenesis (NEAT), can have a significant impact on your overall health.
+In some cases, these daily movements can burn more calories than a single workout session, simply by keeping your metabolism active all day.

 This article explores what NEAT is, why it matters, and how you can incorporate more movement into your day without having to plan or even think about it.